xmen4xp/graph-framework-for-microservices/docs/getting_started/DatamodelWorkflow.md

 1. Start writing datamodel specification for your application.

-   **To understand the workflow we can use the below example datmodel.
+   **To understand the workflow we can use the below example datamodel.
 To write your own datamodel please refer** [here](../../compiler/DSL.md)

 **Example Orgchart DSL**